 Indeed, when the singer Jim Morrison wrote and sang ‘At first flash of Eden we race down to the sea.
 Standing there on freedom’s shore, waiting for the sun…waiting…to tell me what went wrong’ (par.
 218), he was looking forward to the arrival of ‘FREEDOM: The End Of The Human Condition’ with its beautiful cover showing the rising sun and people jumping for joy in front of it.

-Yes, now we really can have the dancing in the street that Sir Bob didn’t believe was possible when he was using the now obsoleted, dishonest biological way of thinking about human behaviour!
+Yes, now we really can have the dancing in the street that Sir Bob didn’t believe was possible when he was using a now obsoleted, dishonest biological way of thinking about human behaviour!

 I concluded my presentation at the Royal Geographical Society with the playing of Martha & the Vandellas’ version of Dancing in the Street, the lyrics of which also anticipate this most wonderful, wonderful of breakthroughs that science has finally made possible: ‘Calling out around the world, are you ready for a brand new beat?
 Summer’s here and the time is right for dancing in the street.’
 (Note, many more exciting anticipations from songs and literature of the arrival of understanding of the human condition and the liberation of the human race that it brings about can be read in pars 1049 and 1283-1292 of FREEDOM.)

 Part 3 will explain how this new truthful biology brings about the immediate transformation of the human race from the present tortured, insecure, human-condition-stricken existence to a fabulous, secure, human-condition-free life—thus ‘stopping the madness’, ‘filling the void’, ‘bringing dignity to humans’, ‘giving the world hope’, ‘ending the despair’, ‘nourishing our dreams’ and bringing about Yeats’s ‘revolution of the mind’ that Sir Bob so yearned for.